dreal/dreal3/README.md

 How to Build
 ==================

-In most cases, running ``./build.sh`` in the top dReal directory should suffice.
-If not, see below.

  - [Ubuntu 12.04 LTS (using g++-4.9)][ubuntu-gcc]
  - [Ubuntu 12.04 LTS (using clang++-3.8)][ubuntu-clang]
  - [OS X 10.9/10.8 (using g++-4.9)][osx-gcc]